Academic Honor Code

 Rollins College participates in an articulation agreement between the Independent Colleges and Universities of Florida (ICUF) and the Florida Division of Community Colleges and Workforce Development.
 Through this participation, students who enter Rollins with a completed Associate of Arts (AA) degree from a Florida community college matriculate with junior standing and are usually able to transfer a total of sixty (60) semester hours, provided that they meet the same standards and program requirements as native Rollins students.

 For all transfer students accepted though the College's participation in the ICUF Articulation Agreement, transfer credit for courses completed at the community college will only be awarded for grades of “C-” or better, as is the standard for all transfer students in Arts & Sciences and the College of Professional Studies.
 No more than a total of sixty-four (64) semester hours will be awarded to a student for transfer work from a two-year college.
 Rollins College will not transfer credits obtained from a secondary institution via online, blended, or distance learning courses, if a student simultaneously is enrolled in full-time courses at a different institution (including Rollins).
 Rollins College reserves the right to not award transfer credit for courses that are not considered appropriate for a pragmatic liberal arts education.

-As part of the College's participation in the ICUF Articulation Agreement, General Education Curriculum Requirements are waived for students with the A.A. degree from a Florida community college as well.
-Upper-level writing reinforcement and oral communication requirements, both part of the College's general education curriculum, are infused into one or more upper-level courses within each major course of study.
+As part of the College's participation in the ICUF Articulation Agreement, students with the A.A. degree from a Florida state or community college are considered to have met general education requirements.

 A student’s previous grade-point-average (GPA) does not carry forward; a Rollins GPA is determined only on the basis of courses completed at Rollins.